Surbiton More Info

 Students who have the desire to succeed in the performing arts industry need to learn the importance of self-discipline and hard work.
 Jigsaw Arts will remove from classes any student whose behaviour is deemed inappropriate, disrespectful or disruptive to other students and teachers.

-Originally from South Wales, Lauren trained and received a Degree in Dance and Performing Arts from 'The Liverpool Institute of Performing Arts'.
-Since graduating, Lauren has worked with Lea Anderson MBE and The Cholomondeleys, in the company 'Ladies and Gentlemen', Choreo Cymru contemporary company, 'Lucindas Lovelies', and played the lead in 'Igam Ogam' the U.K. Musical Tour.
+Originally from South Wales, Lauren received a Degree in Dance and Performing Arts from LIPA.
+Since graduating, Lauren has worked with Lea Anderson MBE, in the company 'Ladies and Gentlemen', Choreo Cymru, and played the lead in 'Igam Ogam' the U.K. Musical Tour.
 Her TV and film credits include, adverts for BSKYB, and performing with Adam Garcia.
-Music Videos with artist such as Alexandra Burke and many big events including the London 2012 Olympic Ceremonies.
+Music Videos with artist such as Alexandra Burke and many live events including the London 2012 Olympic Ceremonies.
 Lauren has had a passion for teaching Children from a young age.
-Working as a freelance teacher, she has choreographed many Youth Musical Productions, and has worked at Jigsaw Performing Arts for the past 6 years.
-Now as a manager, she is very excited to be opening Jigsaw Surbiton.
+She has choreographed many Youth Musical Productions, and has worked at Jigsaw for the past 6 years.
+Now as manager, she is very proud of Jigsaw Surbiton.

 Performing Arts Teacher